madison-college-rails/git-workshop-spring-2014/basics.md

 # Your new changes are untracked.
 git status

+# You can see them with the diff command.
 git diff

 # The index still contains the first version of the file you staged earlier.